inbo/data-publication/datasets/vis-inland-occurrences/metadata.md

 This dataset contains more than 75 fish species found in Flemish streams and rivers, as well as a number of non-target species (mainly crustaceans), some of which are invasive.

+The dataset contains 64 fish species reported from Flemish enclosed waters and watercourses, as well as a number of non-target species (mainly crustaceans).
+This dataset also includes a number of typical brackish water fish species which sometimes can be found in inland water sites in proximity to the sea and/or behind the sluice gates.
+The class of Actinopterygii is best represented (63 species), along with one Petromyzontida (*Lampetra planeri*) and 7 crustaceans from the order Decapoda.

 ### Taxonomic ranks

 **Kingdom**: *Animalia (animals)*

 **Class**: *Actinopterygii (ray-finned fishes), Petromyzontida, Malacostraca*

-**Order**: *Mugiliformes, Osmeriformes, Atheriniformes, Clupeiformes, Decapoda, Gadiformes, Pleuronectiformes, Siluriformes, Salmoniformes, Petromyzontiformes, Scorpaeniformes, Esociformes, Anguilliformes, Gasterosteiformes, Perciformes, Cypriniformes*
+**Order**: *MMugiliformes, Osmeriformes, Atheriniformes, Clupeiformes, Gadiformes, Pleuronectiformes, Siluriformes, Salmoniformes, Scorpaeniformes, Esociformes, Anguilliformes, Gasterosteiformes, Perciformes, Cypriniformes, Petromyzontiformes, Decapoda*

-**Family**: *Cyprinidae, Ictaluridae, Ammodytidae, Anguillidae, Atherinidae, Atyidae, Nemacheilidae, Lotidae, Clariidae, Clupeidae, Cobitidae, Cottidae, Crangonidae, Moronidae, Trachinidae, Grapsidae, Esocidae, Gadidae, Gasterosteidae, Percidae, Petromyzontidae, Centrarchidae, Pleuronectidae, Liparidae, Mugilidae, Gobiidae, Salmonidae, Cambaridae, Osmeridae, Palaemonidae, Scophthalmidae, Siluridae, Soleidae, Syngnathidae, Umbridae, Zoarcidae*
+**Family**: *Anguillidae, Atherinidae, Centrarchidae, Clariidae, Clupeidae, Cobitidae, Cottidae, Cyprinidae, Esocidae, Gadidae, Gasterosteidae, Gobiidae, Ictaluridae, Lotidae, Moronidae, Mugilidae, Nemacheilidae, Osmeridae, Percidae, Petromyzontidae, Pleuronectidae, Salmonidae, Scophthalmidae, Siluridae, Soleidae, Umbridae, Petromyzontidae, Atyidae, Cambaridae, Palaemonidae, Varunidae*

 ## Geographic coverage

-Inland rivers, streams, canals, and enclosed waters in Flanders, Belgium.
+Flanders is one of the three administrative regions in the country of Belgium, located in the centre of Western Europe.
+The Flemish region is situated in the north of the country and covers an area of 13,522 km² (44,29% of Belgium).
+Belgium has a temperate maritime climate that is influenced by the North Sea and the Atlantic Ocean with substantial precipitation in all seasons.
+The summers are moderate and the winters are mild.
+The two main geographical regions of Flanders are the coastal plain in the North-West and the Central plain, further inland.
+With 470 inhabitants/km², Flanders is one of the most densely populated areas of Europe.
+The three major rivers are the River Yser, the River Scheldt, and the River Meuse.
+All rivers in Flanders flow into the North Sea, but only the River Yser drains directly into the sea within the jurisdiction of Flanders.

+The dataset comprises enclosed waters, including cut off river arms, gravel pits, ponds, natural lakes, and artificial lakes; and riverine habitats, including head streams, tributaries, and canals part of the drainage basins of the rivers Yser, Scheldt and Meuse.
+These three drainage basins are divided into eleven Flemish river catchments, which are divided into 102 subbasins.
+Overall, there are 48 unique enclosed waters sampled at 792 locations and 419 streams and rivers sampled at 1,452 locations.

 ### Bounding box